shanksc/elite_gemma/README.md

 - Uploaded filtered variants to the TopMed Imputation Server for imputation and phasing.
 - Post-imputation filtering:
   - Retained variants with INFO > 0.3.
-  - Applied MAF > 1% filter in controls again.
+  - Applied MAF > 1% filter in controls

 ## Association Analysis with GEMMA
 - See gemma bash scripts for example